A Media Model to Lead in the Trust Economy

 The editorial brand in practice

-As the next layer, the asset is then interpreted or explained in a piece by the founder or CEO, who shares their unique perspective on the key idea of the original content.
-This could be on any of their platforms – like a post or video on a channel like LinkedIn.
+As the next layer, the asset is then interpreted or explained in a piece by the brand’s founder or CEO, who shares their unique perspective on the key idea expressed in the original piece.
+This could be on any of their platforms.
+For instance, it could be a post or video on a channel like LinkedIn.

-From there, team members can adapt it into newsletters, media pitches, and shorter social formats that keep the story circulating across channels.
-These go out from both team members’ personal profiles, as well as brand channels – but wherever it is published, it retains the publisher’s original voice.
+A third layer for brands is when their teams adapt the piece into newsletters, media pitches, and shorter social formats that keep the story circulating across channels.
+These go out from both team members’ personal profiles, as well as brand channels – but wherever it is published, it retains the publisher’s original narrative, reinforced through various unique angles.

 This distribution cycle continues till the creation of the next editorial asset.